 The part immediately to the left of the top-level domain is typically the name of the

 Note: There are exceptions, like diy.com for do-it-yourself retailer B&Q.

 Combining these parts, we have full domain names:

-Bogus sites might be a misspelling of a genuine domain:
+Fake or malicious sites might use a misspelling of a genuine domain:

 Is this the real Apple website?
 Yes!
-The rightmost part of the domain is apple.com.
-Apple just happens to be using a server called secure-applednld (for serving downloads).
+Check the rightmost part of the domain.
+Apple has simply

 On the other hand, a crafty bogus site might use a subdomain in this fashion: